kndym/kndym.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts

-profile: true # profile photo and social links will be shown
 ---

 I am **Kevin Ndayishimiye**, a sophomore undergraduate at **Howard University** pursuing a major in Computer Science with minors in Mathematics and Physics.
 I am also honored to be a **Presidential Scholar** at the university.